 To make a call from: 00 or 008

 To make a call to: +62

-The unemployment level remains high and many workers are in a precarious condition.
-A large part of the population lives below the poverty line and the gap between the very rich and the very poor does not diminish.
+Although it has been decreasing since 2008, the unemployment rate remains high (6%) and many people work in vulnerable conditions.
+A large part of the population lives below the poverty line and the gap between the very rich and the very poor does not seem to be diminishing.

 Industries contribute to around half of the GDP.
 The industrial sector includes manufacturing of textiles, cement, chemical fertilizers, electronic products, rubber tires, clothing and shoes (most of these are for the American market).
 Wood processing is also a major activity.

-The tertiary sector (financial institutions, transportation and communications) contributes to around 40% of the GDP.
+The tertiary sector (financial institutions, transportation and communications) contributes to around a third of the GDP.
 The banking sector is well-developed.
-The Islamic bank Syariah has expanded rapidly during these recent years.
+The Islamic bank Syaria has expanded rapidly during these recent years.
 Tourism is a major source of revenue, however, the sector has suffered from terrorist threats and natural catastrophes.

 Foreign trade overview

 The country's positive trade balance diminished in 2009 under the effect of the global recession and the fall of the price in raw materials.
 In 2012, Indonesia registered a trade deficit for the very first time and this trend has now lasted for three years.
 Despite the trade surplus obtained during the last quarter of 2013, the overall trade balance for 2013 was negative, with a deficit of more than 4 billion USD.
 The improvement of the trade balance at the end of the year was largely connected to a rise in exports before the expected coming into force of the export ban on non-processed minerals.
 The negative trend should continue in 2014.